FurryGuides

 Never, ever wear a fursuit against your bare skin.
 You need a barrier to catch sweat and body oils before they soak into the foam and backing.

 • Recommendation: Under Armour HeatGear (Long sleeve shirt and pants) or a dedicated diving skin.
+See our fursuit accessories guide for more on base layers.

 • Why: It wicks moisture away from your body and keeps it off the suit backing.